karterpaul/go/readme.md

-this for go program to exec ute the environment
+this is for to understand go interms of concurrency and services